 Lynn Silipigni Connaway, Ph.D.

-Lynn Silipigni Connaway's responsibilities include research projects that directly involve OCLC libraries and users, such as developing the digital "visitors" and "residents" framework and an IMLS-funded grant project to study the behavior patterns of college and university information seekers.
+Lynn Silipigni Connaway's responsibilities include research projects that directly involve OCLC libraries and users, such as developing the digital "visitors" and "residents" framework and the IMLS-funded grant project, Research Student’s Information Choices, to study the behavior patterns of college and university information seekers.
 Her previous work includes WorldCat data mining projects, JISC-funded investigations of digital information seekers, and IMLS-funded grant projects to study virtual reference services.
 She also was the project lead on the American Library Association (ALA) Association for College and Research Libraries (ACRL) "Action-Oriented Research Agenda on Library Contributions to Student Learning and Success."
 Lynn and her collaborators have won numerous awards for their research projects and methodologies.

 Prior to joining OCLC Research, Lynn was the vice president of Research and Library Systems at NetLibrary.
 She also was director of the Library and Information Services Department at the University of Denver, where she taught several courses in library and information science.
 During her tenure there, Lynn conducted research on the subjects of organization and access of electronic documents, as well as the education of information professionals.
 She also has served on the faculty of the University of Missouri, Columbia and as a lecturer at the University of Wisconsin, Madison.